 In the event of cardiac arrest, an Automated External Defibrillator (AED) will be used by staff trained in the use of CPR/AED.
-If a student experiences a life-threatening breathing emergency or severe systemic allergic reaction (anaphylaxis), epinephrine and nebulized albuterol will be administered by trained staff in accordance with the Nebraska Department of Education (NDE) Rule 59 regulation.
-Narcan nasal spray will be administered by trained staff when an opioid overdose is suspected.
-Emergency Medical Services will be activated in lifethreatening emergencies.
+If a student experiences a life-threatening breathing emergency or severe systemic allergic reaction (anaphylaxis), epinephrine and nebulized albuterol will be administered by trained staff in accordance with want their name, address, and telephone listing to be released to military recruiters or institutions of higher education may indicate their preferences on the release distributed at the beginning of the school year or may notify in writing the Student Information Services office at 3215 Cuming Street, Omaha, Nebraska 68131-2024 or at sis@ops.org.